 What are the distinctions between regression, integration, and unit testing?

-Let’s use an example to demonstrate the differences between the three.
-Assume you’re creating an ecommerce site.
-To test a significant portion of code or module responsible for inventory management, you’ll need to use unit testing.
-When you need to add a third-party payment system to your ecommerce website, integration testing comes into play.
-This testing ensures that combining two systems does not break anything and that the flow is functioning properly.
+This testing ensures that combining two systems does not break anything and that the flow functions properly.
 Finally, you run regression tests to determine if your new features, such as an inventory management module and a payment system, have broken anything else on your site.
 Regression testing entails re-testing functionality after each change.
 Software developers perform unit testing.
 Both developers and testers perform integration testing.

 Manual or automated regression testing?

 Automating frequently repeated test cases is always a good idea, especially in large projects.
-Manual testing may be the most efficient option if you have a tiny application with fast changing features.
+Manual testing may be the most efficient option if you have a tiny application with fast-changing features.

 When should regression testing be carried out?